Do you have an idea for “OneNewThing” to improve your students’ learning experience?

 - What are you trying to change?
 Or, what problem are you trying to solve?

 - How do you think this change will make a positive impact on your course?

 OneNewThing Funding Request

 OTL funds a limited number of grants each quarter.
-If you hope to implement your project during Winter 2017, please submit your proposal not later than Wednesday, November 23, 2016.
-The deadline for Spring 2017 is March 6, 2017.
+If you hope to implement your project during Summer 2017, please submit your proposal not later than Wednesday, May 1, 2017.
+The deadline for Fall 2017 is August 7, 2017.
 Click here to fill out and submit the proposal form.

 Share your “OneNewThing” Experience

 We will be excited to learn from your experiences of exploring ways for enhancing your courses!
 There are a variety of options for sharing your OneNewThing project with other DU faculty, including (but not limited to) creating a video, delivering a presentation, or writing a blog post for the OTL website.
 Be sure to view the OneNewThing Archive for examples of past projects.
 Regardless of which method you choose for sharing your experience, we ask that you address the following questions when sharing your project:

 - What were you trying to change or solve?
 Identify the aspect of teaching and/or learning that you were attempting to improve or the challenge you were attempting to address by implementing your project.